-HONOURED GUESTS: Each performance will incorporate cultural contributions from youth and speakers from the host territory.
+Each performance will incorporate cultural contributions from youth and speakers from the host territory.
 On Syilx Territory, the following guests will participate:

 SUPPORT AND ACCESSABILITY

 - Support workers from the Indian Residential School Survivors Society and Critical Response Team from Okanagan Nation Alliance will be present at all performances.

 - En’owkin Centre is wheel chair accessible

 HOST PARTNER – En’owkin Centre, Penticton Indian Reserve